 Wallace guided the 2002 Broncos to a 24-7 overall record and a 12-2 mark in the WCC.
 The .794 winning percentage was the second highest in program history.
 Under his direction, Potter and Sousa shone in the national spotlight, as Potter became the program's first-ever All-American, and Sousa set an NCAA record while leading the nation in assists.
 The past four seasons have seen Wallace maintain one of the top volleyball programs in the nation, and the accolades from 2005 include five All-WCC honorees and three AVCA All-Americans in Cassie Perret (First Team), and Anna Cmaylo and Crystal Matich (Third Team).

-Wallace developed an excellent coaching reputation as an assistant coach at Pepperdine.
-In his seven years in Malibu, he helped lead the Waves to a 113-88 record, including a 65-33 mark in the WCC.
+Prior to accepting the head coaching job at Santa Clara, Wallace developed an excellent coaching reputation as an assistant coach at Pepperdine from 1992-98.
+In his seven years in Malibu, he helped lead the Waves to a 113-88 record and a 65-33 mark in the WCC.
 The program advanced to the Sweet 16 in the NCAA Championship in his final season.

 As a collegiate player at UC Santa Barbara, Wallace was a team captain in 1988 and `89, while earning second-team All-American and All-Western Intercollegiate Volleyball Association honors.
 As a junior, he directed the Gauchos to the NCAA Championship match, where UCSB fell to USC in a memorable five-game contest.
 He was selected to the NCAA All-Tournament team and garnered third-team All-WIVA and honorable mention All-America accolades.